mikepk/botocore/docs/source/reference/services/clouddirectory.rst

-    Lists schemas applied to a directory.
+    Lists schema major versions applied to a directory.
+If ``SchemaArn`` is provided, lists the minor version.